memfault/interrupt/_posts/2023-10-11-mcu-periphral-forwarding.md

 }
 ```

-While this code might build successfully on our PC, executing it directly fails.
-The reason being, the PC application can't access the memory address 0x40011000 directly, as it's specific to the STM32F103 microcontroller's GPIOC peripheral.
+While this code might build successfully on our PC, directly executing it fails.
+The PC application can't directly access the memory address 0x40011000, as it's specific to the STM32F103 microcontroller's GPIOC peripheral.

-The challenge at hand is to enable the program to remain valid and successfully retrieve the state from a real STM32F103 chip without altering the existing codebase.
+The challenge is to enable the program to remain valid and successfully retrieve the state from a real STM32F103 chip without altering the existing codebase.
 Fortunately, the PC platform offers powerful Dynamic Binary Instrumentation (DBI) tools, empowering developers to dynamically intercept and modify memory operations during runtime.
 In the context of peripheral operations, these DBI tools become instrumental.
 When a memory operation targeting the peripheral address occurs, these tools can intercept the operation.